Walter Rea, 1st Baron Rea

 Walter Russell Rea, 1st Baron Rea (18 May 1873 – 26 May 1948), was a British merchant banker and Liberal politician.

+Early life and career

-Rea was the son of Russell Rea.
+Rea was the son of Russell Rea, and was educated at University College School in Hampstead and "abroad".

+Political career

 He was elected to the House of Commons for Scarborough in 1906, a seat he held until 1918, and served under H. H. Asquith as a Junior Lord of the Treasury from 1915 to 1916.
+In 1918, he stood for election in Oldham, coming fourth behind the Unionist and Coalition Liberal candidates: